तत् त्वं पूषन्नपावृणु सत्यधर्माय दृष्टयॆ ॥ १५ ॥

 Tat twam pushan apavrinu satya dharmaya dristaye”

 I have intentionally started this article with this excerpt from “Isha” Upanishad.
 This prayer to the material sun is not a single directed appeal but to the veiling nature (Maya) of the whole existence.
-This plea of the humankind is the first sign of a mind which has surpassed the material realm and striving to find the ultimate truth.
+This plea of humankind is the first sign of a mind which has surpassed the material realm and striving to find the ultimate truth.

 Through this prayer, we are asking the sun to unveil its dazzling cover and open the gateway and let us see the absolute truth.